merzlikina/cvat_landmarks_annotation/README.md

 ## Data postprocessing
-When manual correction of keypoints is finished, download thr resulting annotation:
+When manual correction of keypoints is finished, download the resulting annotation:
 ![](documentation/images/export_dataset.PNG)

-If you want to train DLIB facial keypoints detector, generate reuslting .xml (or you can modify this script to your training format)
+If you want to train DLIB facial keypoints detector, generate resulting .xml (or you can modify this script to your training format)
 ```
 python -m postprocess.convert_dataset [directory with dataset zip files]
 ```